-10 years ago, I worked at Warner/Chappell Music Publishing.
-Being the largest music publisher in the world, I dealt with thousands of songwriters.
-Most of them I can't remember their names.
+Years ago, I worked at Warner/Chappell Music Publishing.
+Since it’s the largest music publisher in the world, I dealt with thousands of songwriters.
+Most of them I can’t remember their names.

 Three times, and only three times, I got a surprise gift from a songwriter.